Don Diego Poeder: Professional career

 The match in Rotterdam was the first of 21 undefeated boxing matches for Poeder.
-From one winning to another between 1994 and 1997 Poeder climbed the stairs of success culminating in winning the World Boxing Union (Original 1995-2004) cruiserweight title on the 15th of June 1997.

-Poeder knocked Terry Ray out in the third round winning the fight through a technical knock-out (TKO).
+From one victory to another between 1994 and 1997, Poeder climbed the stairs of success, culminating in winning the World Boxing Union (original 1995–2004) cruiserweight title on 15 June 1997.
+In this matchup, Poeder knocked Terry Ray out in the third round winning the fight through a technical knock-out (TKO).

-The TKO and the KO were Poeder’s characteristic way of winning a fight during his career as a pro.
-According to official records Poeder won during his professional boxing career an overwhelming 80% of his fights through TKO or KO.
-The distribution of these techniques in the won fights is 50% (TKO) -50% (KO).
+The TKO and the KO were Poeder's characteristic manner of winning a fight during his pro career.
+According to official records, Poeder won an overwhelming 80% of his fights through TKO or KO during his professional boxing career.
+The distribution of these techniques in these wins is 50% (TKO) -50% (KO).

-The city of Rotterdam acknowledged Poeder’s performance and handed him the title of Rotterdam’s Sportsman of the year 1997.
+The city of Rotterdam acknowledged Poeder's performance and awarded him the title of Rotterdam's Sportsman of the Year 1997.

-Poeder successfully defended the World Boxing Union cruiserweight title confirming once again his world champion position.
+Poeder successfully defended the World Boxing Union cruiserweight title against Courtney Butler in September 1997, confirming once again his world champion status.

-In 1998 Poeder faced a period of decline in his boxing career and lost his first professional fight while competing for the vacant International Boxing Organization World cruiserweight title.
+In 1998 Poeder faced a period of decline in his boxing career and lost his first professional fight while competing for the vacant International Boxing Organization World Cruiserweight Title.

-Poeder was not seen again in the boxing ring from 1999 and until 2004.
-He won 3 major fights in a row, culminating with the Dutch cruiserweight title on the 10th of September 2005.

-Although this was not the official end of DPoeder’s boxing career the fights that followed the Dutch cruiserweight title were title-less fights and with a local rather than international status (took place in The Netherlands or Belgium).

-His official retiring match took place in 2016.
+Poeder was not seen again in the boxing ring from 1999 until 2004.
+He won 3 major fights in a row, culminating with the Dutch cruiserweight title on 10 September 2005.
+Although this was not the official end of Poeder's boxing career, the fights that followed the Dutch cruiserweight title were title-less fights and with a local rather than international status (took place in The Netherlands or Belgium).
+His official retirement match took place in 2016.